English | 中文 | Español | Tiếng Việt

 Extremely hot weather can result in heatstroke, heat exhaustion, heat cramps, sunburn, heat rash, and in some instances death.
 Please take safety measures to stay safe and lend a helping hand to family, friends and neighbors.
-If you know of a vulnerable person without air conditioning, such as an elderly or infirm neighbor or someone with a drug or alcohol disorder or severe mental illness, please help them get to a cooling center or other air conditioned space between the hours of 10:00 a.m. and 8:00 p.m.
-If you see someone on the street who may be having a reaction to the heat, please help get them to a cooling center or call 911.
+If you know of a vulnerable person without air conditioning, such as an elderly or infirm neighbor or someone with a drug or alcohol disorder or severe mental illness, please help them get to an air conditioned space between the hours of 10:00 a.m. and 8:00 p.m.
+If you see someone on the street who may be having a life-threatening reaction to the heat, please call 911.
 Thank you for doing your part to keep people safe during a heat crisis.

 Hot Weather Safety Information

 Keep cool and safe with these hot weather tips from the County of Santa Clara Public Health Department:

 - Drink plenty of water: Drink water even if you don’t feel thirsty.
 Avoid alcohol, caffeine or lots of sugar because they will speed up fluid loss.

 - Limit physical activity: Avoid physical activity during the hottest time of the day—10 a.m.-3 p.m.